michaelcarnovale/MA-Thesis/R/DataCleaning_Descriptives_InferentialStats.md

 ================
 Michael Carnovale

-This markdown file involves the following analyses steps: \* Data Cleaning \* Descriptive Statistics \* Preliminary Inferential Statistics
+This markdown file involves the following analyses steps:
+* Data cleaning
+* Descriptive statistics
+* Preliminary inferential statistics
-\* Correlations between pre- and post-treatment depression scores \* Mean-level change in depression scores through treatment \* Self-report and clinician-rated agreement for pre- and post-treatment depression scores \* Correlations between personality facets and self-report/clinician-rated depression scores \* Correlation matrix of personality facets \* Regression models estimating treatment effects
+  * Correlations between pre- and post-treatment depression scores
+  * Mean-level change in depression scores through treatment
+  * Self-report and clinician-rated agreement for pre- and post-treatment depression scores
+  * Correlations between personality facets and self-report/clinician-rated depression scores
+  * Correlation matrix of personality facets
+  * Regression models estimating treatment effects

-Note: for an easier navigation of the sections in this Markdown file, please click the ‘bullet point’ button at the top-left of the viewer to see a table of contents.
+**Note: for an easier navigation of the sections in this Markdown file, please click the ‘bullet point’ button at the top-left of the viewer to see a table of contents.**

 # Load required packages